Skip to Content

 Annish33 / Wikimedia Commons, CC BY-SA 3.0

-The Wall Street section of the park is named after the towering, narrow canyon walls that resemble skyscrapers.
+The Wall Street section is named after the towering, narrow canyon walls that resemble skyscrapers.
 This breathtaking slot canyon showcases a maze of crimson hoodoos rising on both sides.

 The surreal formations make it a photographer’s paradise, especially during the golden hours of sunrise and sunset when the light accentuates the bright colors and the striations on the rock.